lnavcr/Resume/Resume.md

 Project management, planning and execution (up to 100 employees).
 Created databases to handle quantities to calculate, monitor and improve requirements, human resources and system costs.
-Prepared engineering plans and shop-drawings, details and RFI .
+Prepared engineering plan details and RFI .
 Procurement and import analysis process
-Checking for conformity to codes and engineering standards procedures and materials.
+Checking for conformity to codes and engineering standards procedures.
 Provide QA/QC reviews against codes, test and review products and material creating databases Administration of several projects at the same time, value engineering and design-to-cost processes to optimally match to the requirements
 Manage contracts with consultants and subcontractors

-3. SVQ, Constructora (Builder) San José, Costa Rica Nov.
+4. SVQ, Constructora (Builder) San José, Costa Rica Nov.
 2007 – Mar.
 2008
 • Project Manager.
 Courtroom Building, Inter-American Court of Human Rights Project management, planning and execution (35 employees).